 We are about to bear witness once again to one of the reasons why financial education is so important.
 Black Friday and Cyber Monday are just around the corner, and the shopping frenzies — and occasional criminal behavior — they stir are as breathtaking as the personal debts they can leave behind.

-More than 165 million shoppers will spend over $300 from Thanksgiving Day through Cyber Monday, per the National Retail Federation.
+In 2019, 190 million shoppers spent an average of $350 from Thanksgiving Day through Cyber Monday, according to the National Retail Federation.

-A record 196 million consumers enter this shopping season with a credit card or access to some other form of revolving credit, Transunion reports.
-Meanwhile, a record 175 million adults in the U.S. already have non-revolving debt like an auto loan or mortgage, according to the New York Federal Reserve.
+Over 65 percent of consumers will enter this shopping season with a credit card or access to some other form of revolving credit, according to Experian.
+All the while, Americans continue to accumulate debt, possessing a collective $14.35 trillion in 2020 per the New York Federal Reserve.

 Lessons From Black Friday

-They often show up predisposed to aggression.
-Just reading an advertisement for a limited availability sale item can stir competitive antisocial behavior in unrelated parts of life, according to another paper published in the Journal of Consumer Research.
+Shoppers also tend to arrive at the stores predisposed to aggression.
+Just reading an advertisement for a limited availability sale item can stir competitive behavior, according to another paper published in the Journal of Consumer Research.

-That’s part of the problem.
-It highlights the need for a much broader and more thorough swipe at reaching kids in school and adults in the workplace with information that will help them sort out the real value of holiday “bargains” or, at the least, help them stay out of fistfights at Walmart and Best Buy.
+And that’s just part of the problem.
+It highlights the need for a much broader and more thorough swipe at reaching kids in school and adults in the workplace with information that will help them sort out the real value of holiday “bargains” — or, at least, help them stay out of fistfights at Walmart and Best Buy.

 The Bottom Line